NicholasJDi/Music-Display-Desklet/README.md

 #### Example
 Using all of these tags we can set line 1 to "%title%" and set line 2 to "by %artist% from %album% track #%[rhythmbox] xesam:discNumber%%[spotify] xesam:discNumber%-%[rhythmbox] xesam:trackNumber%%[vlc] xesam:tracknumber%%[spotify] xesam:trackNumber%" (vlc doesn't support disc number) to show:<br>
 <img width="406" height="72" alt="Screenshot from 2025-09-08 09-18-34" src="https://github.com/user-attachments/assets/4d7c122e-f064-4c3c-9eb1-93e66f5b5087" /><br>
-for Rhythmbox, VLC and Spotify. (i'm using rhythmbox in these examples) and people probably won't be using vlc, i probably will remove it from my Whitelist. oh and about Whitelist,
+for Rhythmbox, VLC and Spotify. (i'm using rhythmbox in these examples) vlc has really bad Metadata support.
 ### Player Settings
 #### Track Polling Interval
 The Interval for how often Track data is updated.